Last updated: Wednesday, July 29, 8:14 p.m.

 All incoming first-years who were promised a spot in residence upon accepting their offer are still guaranteed that spot in the fall, according to Western’s housing service.

-Housing is preparing for the potential of providing all students in residence with private rooms in the fall to abide by social distancing guidelines.
-Western is exploring alternative housing options both on and off campus to accommodate all first-year students.
+Housing will provide all students in residence with private rooms in the fall to abide by social distancing guidelines, moving some first-year students into upper-year residences to accommodate "higher than anticipated" enrolment.

 Western announced March 23 that all students still living in residence must move to suite-style buildings with single rooms and private washrooms.
 Around 200 students, most of whom are international, remain in residence after the end of semester, paying a reduced rate of $150 a week.